openstack-archive/fuel-docs/pages/preface/preface.rst

 Intended Audience
 -----------------

-This documentation is intended for OpenStack administrators and assumes that you have experience with network and cloud concepts.
+This documentation is intended for OpenStack administrators and developers;
+it assumes that you have experience with network and cloud concepts.

 Documentation History
 ---------------------